Social Icons

 Directed by Anthony Russo and Joseph Russo

-It has been over a decade since the release of the first film in the Marvel Cinematic Universe and we have been taken on a ride of twenty-one films leading to this twenty-second.
-The Infinity Saga has come to an end and it was a grand journey.
+It has been over a decade since the release of the first film in the Marvel Cinematic Universe, and we have been taken on a ride through twenty-one films leading to this twenty-second.
+The Infinity Saga has come to an end, and it was a grand journey.

-This movie is just marvelous, every idea or hope you may have had on how this movie was going to turn out, get ready to have them smashed.
-Avengers Endgame does not play to the tune of any fan theory, but charts its own course, and does it magnificently.
+This movie is just marvelous.
+Every idea or hope you may have had about how this movie was going to turn out—get ready to have them smashed.
+Avengers: Endgame does not play to the tune of any fan theory but charts its own course, and does it magnificently.

-Our heroes were up against what seemed like an impossible task to find Thanos and undo what he has done in Avengers: Infinity War (2018).
-It seemed like a simple plot, if Thanos by a snap of a finger can make half the universe population disappear then another snap of the fingers with the stones can bring them back.
+Our heroes were up against what seemed like an impossible task: to find Thanos and undo what he did in Avengers: Infinity War (2018).
+It seemed like a simple plot—if Thanos, with a snap of his fingers, could make half the universe’s population disappear, then another snap with the stones could bring them back.

-Here is where this film changes things we all know about movies when it comes to time travel.
-We then get schooled on why every movie we know, Back to the Future, Terminator and more have lied to us.
-Because, if you travel to the past, that past becomes your future and your former present becomes the past, which can’t now be changed by your new future.
+Here is where this film changes everything we know about movies when it comes to time travel.
+We get schooled on why every movie we know, like Back to the Future, Terminator, and more, has lied to us.
+Because if you travel to the past, that past becomes your future, and your former present becomes the past, which can’t now be changed by your new future.

-The movie has no end scenes and we are left to wonder what the next phase will be and with the exit of some characters what’s next?
+The movie has no end scenes, and we are left to wonder what the next phase will be.
+With the exit of some characters, what’s next?

 Avengers: Infinity War (2018)